 Don’t hesitate to tell people you have a hearing loss and the practical ways they can make communication easier.
 Tell them if you need them to need stand closer, speak more slowly, keep their hand away from their mouth, or if you need to move away from background noise.
 Many people are unsure how they should to talk to someone with a hearing loss.
 Reassure them that clear, natural speech is easiest for you to understand and they don’t need to shout.
 Also let them know that it helps to have a clear view of their face so you can read their speech and facial expressions.

 Tune into the topic

 It is much easier to follow a conversation when you know what topic is being discussed.
-Ask friends or family members to restate the topic that is being discussed and let you know when it changes.
+Ask friends or family members to give unobtrusive leads about the conversation and let you know when it changes.
 For example, they could say "Now we are discussing the housing market".
 Or you could quietly ask someone what is being discussed.
 You can also try introducing topics you are familiar with, although be careful not to dominate the conversation to avoid the effort of listening.

 Use assistive listening devices

 Take advantage of the many assistive listening devices which are designed to help you hear better in specific situations― both in your home and in public places.
 There are attachments to aid communication on the telephone, help you listen to the television or radio, and even hear the doorbell.
 When attending lectures, request that speakers use microphones or FM systems.
 Assistive listening devices can be used alone or with hearing devices to boost their benefits.